sauravchauhan-18/SCM/README.md

 # SCM
-This is my first Git Repository
+This is my first Git Repository.
-Auhtor -
-Saurav Chauhan
+Auhtor - Saurav Chauhan